Skip to main content

 When You Need to File a Crash Report

-- a person is injured or killed,
+• a person is injured or killed,

-- there is damage to the property of one individual (including yourself) that exceeds $1,000, or
+• there is damage to the property of one individual (including yourself) that exceeds $1,000, or

-- an e-bike or e-scooter is involved, and a person is injured or killed.
+• an e-bike or e-scooter is involved and a person is injured or killed.

-Requirements In Addition to or Instead of Filing a Crash Report
+Additional Requirements for Filing a Crash Report

 If a Person is Injured or Killed